9dots/9dots.io-pages/OreUqq7.md

 1. Discuss with students the importance of prototyping and iterating.
 	- Prototyping allows designers to test their products in a basic form before going into a major production.
-    - Iteration is the act of
+    - Iteration is the process of prototyping, testing, and then fixing any problems that were discovered in a new version of the product to create the best possible version of the product.

 2. Students should not get too attached to their first design, and should restart with a new design if the first one can be improved.